 You may also order by calling 212-206-5400, faxing (212-206-5418), emailing email@example.com, or writing a letter to the library.
 Be sure to include your name, address, and telephone number with the order.
 Remember, if the phone line has a queue, you can always press 4 to leave us a voice message.

 How do I know what books you have?

 You can sign up to get the audio-format catalog mailed to you every two months,.
 This is a catalog of our newest titles with annotations.
 People with access to the Internet can check PAWS, our online catalog.
 If you are interested in seeing what books are available for you to download online or play on the BARD app, can browse the BARD catalog of digitized talking books.
 Some books are not available directly from our New York holdings, but we can request them to be sent to you from our National holdings.
 You can browse or search the National catalog here.
 And you can always contact the library for more information.

 How do I find out if you have a particular book?

 The best ways are to check the library's online PAWS catalog, or call the library 212-206-5400.
 You may also write, fax (212-206-5418), or email firstname.lastname@example.org your request.
 Contact the library to get your user login and password to order books through PAWS.

 Service depends on how your application was filled out.
 At the start of service, patrons will either receive only the books requested or, if requested titles are not currently available, books from indicated subjects will be sent.
 Unless other arrangements are made, the library will automatically send out two titles each day until ten is reached.
 After that point, books won’t be sent until those already loaned to the patron are received after being returned.
 You may contact us to make changes to your profile and service at any time.

 How many books can I ask for at one time?

-You may request as many books as you would like to read.
+You may request as many books as you would like to read (up to a maximum of 40 out at a time).
 The more titles you ask for, the easier it will be for us to find something available to send you.